 OS X: Updating OS X and Mac App Store apps

-Learn how to get software updates for OS X and apps from the Mac App Store.
-In Mountain Lion, use Mac App Store for OS X Updates.
+You can get software updates for OS X and apps from the Mac App Store.
+In Mountain Lion and Mavericks, use Mac App Store for OS X Updates.

 Click a section below depending on which OS X version you are updating.